This policy outlines what “cookies” are, why they're used, how we use them and how you can disable them in your browser.

 We may use anonymous analytics cookies to track the number of users we have, the pages they visit, the duration of the visit and a whole host of other useful information about how our users browse and engage with our website.

-Knowing this information allows us to understand our audience reach, audience demographics, the success our marketing campaigns, which areas of our website are most popular, and clearer picture of how to design and implement new changes to our website and business going forward.
+Knowing this information allows us to understand our audience reach, audience demographics, the success of our marketing campaigns, which areas of our website are most popular and get a clearer picture of how to design and implement new changes to our website and business going forward.

 We may use such cookies to perform tasks such as storing the items you have added to your online shopping cart, the information you filled into a form, your credentials to keep you logged into a secure area of the website, and to remember various other preferences.

 An example of this which is widely used across the web is social media buttons which allow users to like, share and comment about what they find on websites and may result in cookies being set.